 Fields of Study

 As mentioned above, exchange students may choose to either take courses at the comprehensive Leiden University, or to be part of Leiden University College The Hague (LUC), the Liberal Arts & Sciences programme.
+Please meet with the International Programmes advisor to discuss the two options if you have queries.
+Students should decide on which campus they would like to attend and inform the International Programmes advisor of their choice upon being selected by CIPE.

 For information on the comprehensive University’s available courses and programmes, please see this.
 Courses are offered both in Leiden and The Hague.